Enlarged tonsils or adenoids can make the airways narrower.

 If both the adenoids and the tonsils are enlarged, they can be (partially) removed in one operation.
 If a child has persistent glue ear, doctors often recommend that they have grommets implanted during the operation too.
 These narrow tubes improve the exchange of air between the middle and outer ear.

-Our decision aid may help when deciding whether or not to have surgery for enlarged palatine tonsils.
+Our decision aid may help parents when deciding whether or not surgery for enlarged palatine tonsils is right for their child.
 It summarizes the main advantages and disadvantages of the various treatment options.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.